 What is Speed Search/Flying Start?

-Typical motor control applications utilizing a variable frequency drive (VFD) start the motor from zero speed.
+Typical motor control applications utilize a variable frequency drive (VFD) to start the motor from zero speed.
 The VFD then controls the motor to the specified set speed using acceleration and deceleration rates as defined in the drive.

 It is possible that application conditions may result in the motor rotating while the VFD output modulation is off.
 For example, if during operation, the modulation to the motor is removed, the motor will be free to coast.
 This coasting situation may be a result of a loss of input voltage to the VFD or due to a control command of the system.

 If the modulation is again initiated to the motor (main power comes back online or control system command is given, for example) and the motor is still rotating due to the inertia of the load, attempting to control the motor from zero speed may cause high mechanical vibrations, high current in the motor, and possibly damage to gearboxes or couplings.

 To help in this situation, KEB has developed a drive function we call Speed Search.
 This function is also known by some other names such as Flying Start or Catch-on-the-Fly.
 When the Speed Search function in the KEB VFD is activated, the VFD will search for the actual speed of the motor and use this value as the starting point for the motor control, rather than zero speed.
 The KEB drive allows the Speed Search to be active after main power on, at error reset, at auto-restart or after modulation to the motor is initiated by the VFD.